5 Emerging Real Estate Trends to Get Ready for in 2020

 Closing Costs

 When buying a home for the first time, many people forget about closing costs.
-Fortunately, as the buyer, you are not responsible for paying a commission to your real estate agent.
+Fortunately, as the buyer, you are not responsible for paying a commission to your Real Estate agent.
 However, there are fees associated with closing, and they can be substantial and varied.
 These fees include title fees, taxes, real estate attorney fees, inspections and survey fees, among others.
 There may also be additional documentation required, such as when your home is part of a homeowners association.
 This is all in addition to the purchase price of the home and any modifications or updates you want to have done.
 You can generally expect to pay two to five percent of the home’s purchase price in closing costs and will need to budget for this expense.

 Property Taxes